technomancy/calandria/Readme.md

 indicated simply by an entry in the `/etc/groups/$GROUP` directory named after the username.

-Rather than traditional stdio, here we have input and output modeled as `read` and `write` functions inside the environment table (rather than in the `/dev` directory).
+Rather than traditional stdio kept in `/dev/`, here we have `IN` and `OUT` filenames kept in the environment, and `read` and `write` default to using these.
 There is no stderr.
 Due to limitations in the engine, there is no character-by-character IO; it is only full strings (usually a whole line) at a time that are passed to `write` or returned from `read`.
-The sandbox in which scripts run have `print`, `io.write`, and `io.read` redefined to these functions; when a session is initiated over digilines it's up to the node definition to set `read` and `write` in the environment to functions which move the data to and from digiline channels.
+The sandbox in which scripts run have `print`, `io.write`, and `io.read` redefined to these functions; when a session is initiated over the terminal it's up to the node definition to set `IN` and `OUT` in the environment to functions which move the data to and from the terminal's connection.

 Of course, all scripts are written in Lua.
 Filesystem, the environment table, and CLI args are exposed as `...`, so scripts typically start with `local f, env, args = ...`.
 Filesystem access is simply table access, though the table you're given is a proxy table that enforces permissions with Lua metamethods.
+Regular files in the filesystem are just strings in a table, and special nodes (like named pipes) are functions.

 Servers can have multiple processes running at once, but the shell does not support multiplexing, so this is only possible through